BloodTrain

 Benchmarking: BloodTrain investigated the extent to which a regulation system for blood and blood products as well as related medical products and in vitro diagnostic devices (IVDs) is present across ten African countries.
 The results of this benchmarking demonstrated that manufacture and monitoring of blood and blood products are practically unregulated.
 For this reason, the BloodTrain team prepared customised development plans for each country.

-Pilot Partner Countries Programme: BloodTrain supports five partner countries in developing and implementing regulatory structures for blood and blood products.
+Pilot Project Countries Programme: BloodTrain supports five project countries in developing and implementing regulatory structures for blood and blood products.
 To achieve this, individual training and specialised workshops for training in central regulatory aspects, such as the inspection of blood establishments, setting up a reporting system for adverse effects during blood transfusions (haemovigilance), the marketing authorisation of blood and blood products, and the regulation of in vitro diagnostic devices and plasma derivatives are carried out.

 African Blood Regulators Forum: BloodTrain was instrumental in supporting and driving the establishment of this platform for blood regulators to exchange their knowledge and experiences.
 The PEI contributes its knowhow as associated partner on a long-term basis.
 The forum develops harmonised standards in blood regulation and is committed to implementing these standards across Africa.